samsarge/presenter-rails/README.md

 ### #present

+  #present is a method accessible in controllers and views for initializing new presenter objects
 ```ruby
   user = User.first
   @user = present(user) # returns a presenter object for that model, replacing need to initialize with #new